fbpx

 The following students are registered for the LLD at the Centre for Human Rights, under the supervision or co-supervision of Prof Frans Viljoen

-The gender responsiveness of the African Commission of Human and Peoples’ Rights
+The impact of women's representation on decisions of the African Commission on Human and Peoples' Rights

 • Mr AA Ashenafi